Posted on Monday, March 1st, 2004

 Angel: When Spike joined the cast this season, a good show became amazing.
 And now that wimpy Fred has turned into an evil goddess with a shot at redemption, I can't imagine what cool stuff is about to go down.
 Unfortunately, the show has been cancelled and this is the last season, so best watch it while you can.

-Law & Order Criminal Intent: The best of the Law & Order series and the best cop drama on television period.
+Law & Order Criminal Intent: The best of the Law & Order shows and the best cop drama on television period.

 Scrubs: Finally a comedy on television that actually has some intelligence to it without becoming boring (like Frasier).
 This is about the only show that I don't end up fast-forwarding through... you just can't, because there is never a dull moment.